JacobPStrock/JacobPStrock.github.io/_posts/2022-02-05-Making-a-Github-Hosted-Website-with-Jekyll-and-Ruby.md

 Because we are really starting with a blank template of a site, and you are going to want to visualize your changes as you go, it is best to add your content locally.
 In essence, adding everything is possible directly from your profile it Github but it will be particularly painful because commits will take several minutes to take effect.

 For your local environment, you will need git installed and ssh-key properly setup.
-If you do not already have this configured on your computer I recommend this tutorial.
-You will also need Jekyll and Ruby, again for installation and setup, I will point you to an excellent tutorial for both Windows and Mac.
+You will also need Jekyll and Ruby.
+For installation and setup, I will point you to an excellent tutorial for both [Windows](https://www.youtube.com/watch?v=LfP7Y9Ja6Qc&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=3) and [Mac](https://www.youtube.com/watch?v=WhrU9m82Wm8&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=2).
 Last, you will need a text editor, I recommend Visual Studio Code, because it facilitates fast staging, commits, and push to your Github.
 This means you'll be able to develop quickly and easily.
+Lets get started.

+First, clone your Github repo locally.
+You can do this from Git Bash via _git clone <your repo url>_.
+You now have all the template files locally on your computer where you can edit them.

+Next, go ahead and navigate to your repository folder in VS code.
+There are several major folders and files you will need to be aware of to make most of your additions and changes to your site:

+1. _ _config.yml_ : Includes most of the site-wide configuration, and home page attributes
+2. _ _posts_: Includes markdown files each with an individual post
+3. _ _pages_: Includes markdown files for separate pages on the site
+4. _ _data_: Includes important reference data across the site such as dictionary of page names and associated URL
+5. _ _assets_: A place you can put documents and images to link and embed in your text

+N